University of Applied Sciences Howest launches mission-driven research policy across five domains

 © Ghent University - Experimental setup of the five-WEC array.
 The WECs are attached to a truss structure placed in the wave basin.

-Strengthening coastal defence and supporting offshore economy The Coastal & Ocean Basin (COB) in the Flanders Maritime Laboratory in the Ostend Science Park is a versatile test facility to support the scientific community in its efforts to tackle climate change and come up with countermeasures to protect coastal communities and…
+The Coastal & Ocean Basin (COB) in the Flanders Maritime Laboratory in the Ostend Science Park is a versatile test facility to support the scientific community in its efforts to tackle climate change and come up with countermeasures to protect coastal communities and offshore investments, such as wind turbines or infrastructures for the breeding of oysters and mussels. 🌊🏄♀️🏊♂️

 Vesalius Continuum: Andreas Vesalius still inspires the Art of Anatomy